TWO SAINT PATRICK SENIORS NAMED CHICK EVANS SCHOLARS

-Saint Patrick High School is proud to announce that two seniors, John Castro and Jack Doelger, have received full tuition and housing scholarships through the Western Golf Association’s Chick Evans Caddie Scholarship.
+Saint Patrick High School is proud to announce that two seniors, Liam Conneely and Kenton Doyle, have received full tuition and housing scholarships through the Western Golf Association’s Chick Evans Caddie Scholarship.

 The scholarships – renewable for up to four years – are awarded to high school seniors who have a strong caddie record, excellent grades, outstanding character and demonstrated financial need.
-The scholarships are offered at 21 top universities across the country and worth up to $150,000 – $200,000 over four years.
+The scholarships are offered at 22 top universities across the country and can be worth up to $150,000 – $200,000 over four years.

-With the addition of the two Shamrocks to the Evans family, the school has had a total of 106 students earn the prestigious scholarship.
-Currently, 16 Saint Patrick graduates are receiving a tuition-free education as Evans Scholars.
+With the addition of the two Shamrocks to the Evans family, the school has had a total of 110 students earn the prestigious scholarship.